Erythrina, Coral Tree: Planting and Care

 Planting the coral tree

-The Erythrina is a rather tender plant, hardy down to around -10/-15°C at the stump with protection but the aerial parts can suffer at the slightest frost.
-It will be perfect in gardens in the south of France.
-To achieve beautiful flowering, a very sunny and warm position is essential.
-In regions where frosts are brief and not too severe, plant it against a south-facing wall, in a spot sheltered from cold winds, and protect the stump with a thick mulch in winter.
-This is why this bush is best suited to open ground in our regions with mild winters of Mediterranean or mild Atlantic type.
-Gardeners in more continental areas should grow it in a container as an orangery plant, to be stored away during the cold season.
+The Erythrina is a rather tender plant, hardy down to around -10/-15°C at the stump with protection, but the aerial parts can suffer at the slightest frost.
+It will thrive in gardens in the south of France.
+To achieve beautiful flowering, a very sunny and warm exposure is essential.
+In regions where frosts are brief and mild, position it against a south-facing wall, sheltered from cold winds, and protect the stump with a thick mulch in winter.
+This is why this bush is best suited to open ground in regions with mild winters, such as Mediterranean or mild Atlantic climates.
+Gardeners in more continental areas should grow it in containers as an orangery plant, to be stored away during the cold season.

-In open ground, it thrives in full sun, sheltered from prevailing winds to preserve its spectacular flowering.
-Native to the marshy banks of South America, while it can grow in relatively dry soil, the erythrina will prefer soils that remain moist during its flowering period.
-Undemanding, it tolerates poor soils and thrives in any good garden soil that is moderately fertile, very well-drained, and rather sandy.
-Avoid planting it in clay soil, as it cannot tolerate waterlogging or overly compact soils which cause its roots to rot.
+In open ground, it thrives in full sun, sheltered from prevailing winds to preserve its vibrant flowering.
+Native to the marshy banks of South America, while it can grow in relatively dry soil, the Erythrina prefers soils that remain moist during its flowering period.
+Undemanding, it tolerates poor soils and thrives in any good garden soil that is moderately fertile, very well-draining, and preferably sandy.
+Avoid planting it in clay soil, as it cannot tolerate waterlogging or overly compact soils, which cause root rot.

 Whether in pots or open ground, this bush adds an intensely colourful and exotic touch to gardens and terraces.
-It can be planted in the centre or at the back of a border, or as a standalone specimen.
+It can be planted at the centre or back of a flowerbed, or as a standalone feature.

 A stunning Erythrina planted in the ground in Provence

-Planting Erythrina is best done in April-May when all risk of frost has passed.
+The best time to plant Erythrina is in April-May, once all risk of frost has passed.

-It is essential to lighten your soil with drainage materials when planting if it retains water.
+Ensure your soil is lightened with well-draining materials at planting time if it retains water.

-• Dig a hole 3 to 5 times wider than the root ball (at least 60 cm wide and deep)
+- Dig a hole 3 to 5 times wider than the root ball (at least 60 cm in width and depth)

-• Plant the bush at collar level in the centre of the hole in a mix of 1/3 compost, 1/3 garden soil and 1/3 coarse sand
+- Plant the bush at collar level in the centre of the hole, using a mix of 1/3 compost, 1/3 garden soil, and 1/3 coarse sand

-• Water thoroughly after planting and then regularly, especially during the first few summers
+- Water thoroughly after planting and regularly, especially during the first few summers

 Again, good drainage is essential.
 Choose a pot at least 50 cm in diameter.

-• Spread a good layer of drainage (gravel or clay pebbles)
+- Add a thick layer of drainage (gravel or clay pebbles)

-• Plant in a slightly sandy substrate made up of 1/3 garden soil, 1/3 compost and 1/3 sand (or simply in a mix of geranium compost + 1/3 sand).
+- Plant in a slightly sandy substrate made of 1/3 garden soil, 1/3 compost, and 1/3 sand (or simply a mix of geranium compost + 1/3 sand).

-• Bring the pot under cover at the first sign of frost in colder regions
+- Bring the pot indoors or under frost protection at the first sign of cold in cooler regions

 Cultivation, pruning and care